 Introduction to Qinhuangdao Climate

-The city has a warm, temperate, semi-humid monsoon climate.
-Strongly affected by the sea, Qinhuangdao's weather is moderate throughout the year.
+Qinhuangdao has a warm, temperate, semi-humid monsoon climate.
+Strongly affected by the sea, the weather of Qinhuangdao is moderate throughout the year.
 Spring is a dry season that seldom sees rain.
-Summers are warm but not sweltering.
+Summer weather is usually warm but not sweltering.
 Autumns bring clear skies and cool, refreshing days.
 Winter days are long, but the proximity to the sea removes much of the harsh chill felt in other areas of the country.
 The annual average temperature is above 10C (50F).

 Beidaihe is a prime location for bird watching.
 Flocks of birds migrate throughout the winter and spring months.
 Multitudes of birds arrive in Qinhuangdao in the early days of September and can be observed in the city and from the costal wetlands.
 The best time of year to bird watch in Beidaihe is in early September.